Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 Printing high-quality QR codes will make the data modules in your code easier to scan.
 They can also be scaled and resized without worrying about significant quality drops.

-There are several printers to choose from, many of them used for printing on specific materials.
+There are several printers to choose from, and many of them work best for specific materials.
 Examples include laser printers for paper and sublimation printers for fabrics.
 Choose the best printer for your needs to ensure good-quality prints.

 Add a call to action (CTA)